Yucca aloifolia L.

 Under the right conditions, Yuccas are not difficult plants to grow.
-They tend to thrive on a little neglect, rather than too much attention.
+They tend to thrive on a little neglect rather than too much attention.
 They are especially easy to overwater, and soggy stems are a sign of too much water.
 The best conditions for Yuccas include a sunny corner with relatively low humidity.
-They are not prone to many pests, although scale can be an issue.
-Over time, plants will typically lose their lower leaves (in nature, they droop, forming a skirt around the trunk), giving the plant a pleasant “tree-like” appearance.
+Although scale can be an issue, they are not prone to many pests.
+Over time, plants will typically lose their lower leaves (in nature, they droop, forming a skirt around the trunk), giving the plant a pleasant "tree-like" appearance.

-Yucca aloifolia is native to the Atlantic and Gulf Coasts of the United States from southern Virginia south to Florida and west to the Texas Gulf Coast, to Mexico along the Yucatán coast and to Bermuda and parts of the Caribbean.
+Yucca aloifolia is native to the Atlantic and Gulf Coasts of the United States from southern Virginia south to Florida and west to the Texas Gulf Coast to Mexico along the Yucatán coast and Bermuda and parts of the Caribbean.